Digital Marketing

 However, as you track your campaign's performance, you notice that while social media drives awareness, email marketing leads to more conversions.
 Based on this insight, you can shift focus to email marketing as it has the best results, but continue using free social media platforms to drive brand awareness.

-Examples of Successful Promotion Mix Strategies
+Examples of Promotional Mix Strategies that Succeeded

 Here are some examples of companies that use a compelling promotion mix to promote their products and boost their sales.